Key Messages

 Sadly, the death of a baby is not a rare event.
 Around 13 babies die shortly before, during or soon after birth every day in the UK

 • The mortality rate is the number of deaths per 1,000 births .
-For the UK in 2021, the stillbirth rate was 4.1 and the neonatal death rate was 2.9, giving a perinatal death rate of 7.0 deaths per 1,000 births (source: ONS
+For the UK in 2022, the stillbirth rate was 4.0, the neonatal death rate was 2.9 and the extended perinatal death rate of 6.8** deaths per 1,000 births (source: ONS*)

 • The rates are higher still for babies of Black and South Asian ethnicity and for babies whose families live in the more deprived areas of the UK (source: MBRRACE-UK).